Close up of marijuana budder

 What is Budder?

 Budder is a cannabis concentrate with a consistency like cake frosting.
-It’s neither solid nor liquid.
-It’s a bit thicker than peanut butter with a somewhat waxy texture.
-Budder is popular for a variety of reasons, including that it can be extremely high in THC (between 80-90%), but most importantly, it retains many of the terpenes found in marijuana.
-This means that it still has the delicious flavors and aromas that you would associate with premium, top-shelf flower.
-Budder is generally considered the most flavorful of concentrates by cannabis connoisseurs.
+It’s neither solid nor liquid–think thicker than peanut butter with a somewhat waxy texture.1 Budder is popular for a variety of reasons, including that it can be extremely high in THC (between 80-90%2), but most importantly, it retains many of the terpenes found in marijuana.2 This means that it still has the delicious flavors and aromas that you would associate with premium, top-shelf flower.
+Budder is generally considered the most flavorful of concentrates by cannabis connoisseurs.2

 How is Budder Made?

 Budder is made using a solvent, like butane or CO2, to extract the cannabinoids from the marijuana flower.
-The solvent is blasted through the cannabis, the extract is collected, and then the solvent is purged from the extract using a combination of heat and air pressure.
+The solvent is blasted through the cannabis, the extract is collected, and the solvent is purged from the extract using a combination of heat and air pressure.
 The extract, during this process, is also agitated.
-Eventually, the cannabinoids start to crystalize, and this is what we call budder.
+Eventually, the cannabinoids start to crystallize, and this is what we call budder.2

 In general, there isn’t a lot of difference between budder and batter (or badder), outside of the consistency of both concentrates.
 While budder tends to be more like whipped wax, smooth and thick, batter is a little wetter and lumpier.